MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 and share the workarounds I came up with to make everything run smoothly.
 Additionally, I'll explore some alternative options for multi-cluster communication and potential improvements to my current setup.

+> My exact and up-to-date implementation of everything in this article can be
+> found in my homelab repo! https://github.com/MacroPower/homelab

 ## The Basics